The-Marcy-Lab-School/problem-set-db-relationships/README.md

-# Problem - Intro to Relational Databases
+# Problem Set - Intro to Relational Databases

 ### Directions
 Fork and clone this repo.
 For this problem set, you will be working with the [Pagila](https://github.com/devrimgunduz/pagila) database.